 Space charge region

-The I-V characteristic parameters, which deal with SCR phenomena, are nid and Tg.
-The finding temperature dependences of ideality factor and SCR carrier lifetime are shown in Fig. 2 and Fig. 3, respectively.
+The I-V dependence characteristic parameters, which deal with SCR phenomena, are nid and Tg.
+Thetemperature dependences of ideality factor and SCR carrier lifetime are shown in Fig. 2 and Fig. 3, respectively.

-As one can recognize, ideality factor decreases with temperature increase and the plot nid vs 1 /T is close to linear.
+As shown by the Fig. 2 and Fig,3 the, ideality factor decreases with temperature increase and the plot nid vs 1 /T is close to linear.
 Thus dependence nid(T) can be expressed as

 nid (T) — nid,ra + Tid/T .
 (6)

-The thermoactivated growth of SCR lifetime is observed over the explored temperature range — see Fig. 3.
-The following equation allows to describe sufficiently Tg temperature dependence:
+The thermoactivated growth of SCR lifetime is observed over the explored temperature range (see Fig. 3).
+The temperature dependence of Tg is sufficiently described by the equation (7):

 Tg(T) = 7-flOexp • (7)

-The Tid and ETg values, which have been determined for both non-irradiated and irradiated samples with as well as without USL are listed in Table III.
+The Tid and ETg values determined for both non-irradiated and irradiated samples under USL as well as without it are listed in Table III.

 We want to stress, that

-irradiation leads to Tid and ETg changes, the g6SC’s ideality factor characteristic temperature and SCR lifetime characteristic energy values are closely related to g7SC ones at similar conditions;
+irradiation leads to Tid and ETg changes, in g6SC’s characteristic temperature of the ideality factor and SCR lifetime characteristic energy values are closely related to those of g7SC under similar conditions;

-USL affects nid and Tg values, absolute AI changes of ideality factor Anid — nid,Us — nid,in and relative AI changes of SCR lifetime eTg — (Tg,us — Tg,in )/Tg,in (where subscripts “US” and “in” identify with values, which are obtained at the same temperature with and without USL respectively) are listed in Table IV;
+USL affects nid and Tg values, the absolute value of AI changes of ideality factor Anid — nid,Us — nid,in and the relative AI changes of SCR lifetime eTg — (Tg,us — Tg,in )/Tg,in (where subscripts “US” and “in” identify with the values, obtained at the same temperature with and without USL respectively) are listed in Table IV;

-Anid and eTg vary with Wus enhancement, whereas Tid and ETg values do not depend on US intensity practically.
+Anid and eTg vary with Wus enhancement, whereas Tid and ETg values practically do not depend on US intensity.

-USL results in both Tid and ETg increase in y~ irradiated samples — see Fig. 2(b) and Fig. 3(b), but same effect is not observed in non-irradiated and neutron-irradiated samples — see Fig. 2(a) and Fig. 3(a);
+USL leads to increase of both Tid and ETg in y~ irradiated samples (see Fig. 2(b) and Fig. 3(b)), but this effect is not observed in non-irradiated and neutron-irradiated samples ( see Fig. 2(a) and Fig. 3(a));

 Anid and eTg have an opposite sign for non-irradiated and irradiated samples (for SCg6 not in whole temperature range);